-The Subject site is located on the south side of E Oglethorpe Boulevard.
-The Subject site has good visibility and accessibility from E Oglethorpe Boulevard.
-The Subject site is currently improved with three structures of a vacant car dealership that are proposed for demolition.
-Surrounding uses consist of retail/commercial, industrial, institutional, and single-family uses, as well as undeveloped land.
-Based on our inspection of the neighborhood, retail uses appeared to be 90 percent occupied.
-The Subject site is considered "Car-Dependent" by Walkscore with a rating of 39 out of 100.
+The Subject site is located on the west side of Don Cutler Sr Drive.
+The Subject site has good visibility and accessibility from Don Cutler Sr Drive.
+Adjacent to the north of the Subject is vacant land.
+Farther north are single-family homes in average condition and more vacant land.
+Directly east, across Don Cutler Sr Drive are single-family homes in average condition.
+Farther east are more single-family homes in average condition.
+Southeast of the Subject, across Don Cutler Sr Drive are industrial uses, which exhibit average condition.
+To the south of the Subject is vacant land.
+Farther south are Shackleford Park and single-family homes in average condition.
+Directly west of the Subject site is vacant land.
+Farther west is more vacant land and the Flint River.
+Based on our inspection of the neighborhood, retail appeared to be 90 percent occupied and exhibit fair to average condition.
+The Subject site is considered "Car Dependent" by Walkscore with a rating of 13 out of 100.
 The total crime indices in the PMA are generally above that of the MSA and the nation.
-The Subject will not offer any security features.
-However, given the strong performance of LIHTC comparables with similar security packages, we do not believe the Subject's lack of security features will negatively impact the Subject.
+The Subject will offer perimeter fencing and courtesy patrol.
+Post renovation, the Subject will offer two residential units for courtesy officers.
+Given the strong performance of LIHTC comparables with similar security packages, we believe the Subject's presence of security features and courtesy officers on-site would be a deterrent for crime and would help to improve the overall marketability of the Subject.
 The Subject site is considered a desirable building site for rental housing.
 The Subject is located in a mixed-use neighborhood.
-The uses surrounding the Subject are in average to good condition and the site has good proximity to locational amenities, most of which are within one mile of the Subject site.
+The uses surrounding the Subject are in average condition and the site has good proximity to locational amenities, most of which are within two miles of the Subject site.
+Additionally, it is within six miles of all ten major employers in Dougherty County.